Support & Resources

 Hoechst – Preferred for Live Cell Staining

 Hoechst dyes are generally preferred for live cell staining over DAPI because they are less toxic and more cell permeant.
-Biotium offers both Hoechst 33342 and Hoechst 33258, structurally similar dyes that are widely used in cell cycle studies and as nuclear counterstains for live or fixed cells.
+Biotium sells both Hoechst 33342 and Hoechst 33258, structurally similar dyes that are widely used in cell cycle studies and as nuclear counterstains for live or fixed cells.
 Hoechst 33528 is slightly more water soluble and less cell permeant than Hoechst 33342.
 There have been some reports that Hoechst 33342 induces apoptosis or shows more toxicity in some cell types (see for example Zhang et al., 1997 or Zhang et al., 1999).
 There are also some reports that note differences in their quantitative staining in some cell types.
 Both Hoechst dyes are typically used for staining at 1 ug/mL.
 When working with Hoechst, it is not recommended to store dilute solutions of Hoechst dye, because the dye will be lost to precipitation or adsorption to the container over time.
-Biotium offers stable concentrated stock solutions of Hoechst in water at 10 mg/mL (see ordering information).
+Biotium offers stable concentrated stock solutions of Hoechst in water at 10 mg/mL.

 DAPI – Preferred for Fixed Cell Staining